- 1 cup graham cracker crumbs

 - Bake at 325° for 45-50 minutes or until center is just set and top appears dull.
 Remove springform pan from water bath.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Refrigerate overnight.
+If desired, top with whipped cream, then sprinkle with nutmeg.
 Yield: 12-16 servings.

 Reviews forEggnog Cheesecake